 400 et al., 2020) to check if accuracy values were similar.
-We used the 2015 map instead of the 2019 one, because the confusion matrix of the 2019 map was not availabelies used the 2015 map instead of the 2019 one, because the show consistency between the 2015 and 2019 Copernicus GLC maps varying less than 2 % and being the stability index < 15 % for most categories, except for herbaceous wetlands, whose producer accuracy increased and user accuracy decreased between 2015 and 2019 (Tsendbazar et al., 2021).
+We used the 2015 map instead of the 2019 one, because the confusion matrix of the 2019 map was not available.
+This was considered reasonable as categories' accuracies show consistency between the 2015 and 2019 Copernicus GLC maps varying less than 2 % and being the stability index < 15 % for most categories, except for herbaceous wetlands, whose producer accuracy increased and user accuracy decreased between 2015 and 2019 (Tsendbazar et al., 2021).